-The Erie Canal Museum collection includes printed and manuscript materials, maps, photographs, motion picture film, video and audio recordings (such as oral histories), paintings, artifacts and other items which:
+The Board of Trustees most recently approved our Collection Policy in October 2018.
+The Museum collects printed and manuscript materials, maps, photographs, motion picture film, digital materials, video and audio recordings (such as oral histories), paintings, artifacts and other items which:

 - deal with the Enlarged Erie Canal, the Old Erie Canal, the New York State Barge Canal, the lateral canals, and the pre-Erie Canals of New York State;

-- are related to other canals, to the extent that they support specific research projects.
+- are related to other canals, to the extent that they support specific the Museum’s mission.